mattv/resume/resume.md

 A small group of professionals working to bring a behavioral health learning management product to market.

 * Vue.js based progressive web application currently supporting a growing user base
-* Auth0 integration providing one-time passwordless authentication and support for any manger single sign on provider
+* Auth0 integration providing one-time passwordless authentication and support for any major single sign on provider
 * Easy integration and adoption via a standardized configuration for training content and user management
 * Ability to traverse markets via plugable training content
 * AWS Lambda based serverless back-end